 Stevia rebaudiana is a genus of plants native to South America.
 Its common names, sweet leaf and sugar leaf, suggest its tastiness.
 A highly refined form of stevia called rebaudioside A (marketed as Rebiana) is approved by the U.S. Food and Drug Administration (FDA) as a food additive.

 Less refined forms and stevia leaves aren’t FDA-approved for use in foods, but are sold as a health food supplement in powder and liquid form.
-The FDA opinion is based on limited studies that suggest raw or crudely refined stevia products can damage heart and reproductive health, and might do harm to the liver.
+The

 What Is Truvia?